Missing Saudi servicemen linked to NAS Pensacola shooting sought; gunman made prior reported trip to NYC

 In the days since the attack, a U.S. official who spoke on condition of anonymity after being briefed by federal authorities told the Associated Press that a total of 10 Saudi students were being held on the base as of Saturday while several others were unaccounted for.

-While officials have not publicly disclosed how many missing servicemen are out there, U.S. Northern Command (Northcom) has called for increased random security checks at all sites as authorities investigating the attack are still working to determine whether it was an act of terrorism,
+While officials have not publicly disclosed how many missing servicemen are out there, U.S. Northern Command (Northcom) has called for increased random security checks at all sites as authorities investigating the attack are still working to determine whether the shooting was an act of terrorism.

+"There's no question what it is, it's terrorism."
+Florida Sen. Rick Scott (R) said Sunday on "Fox & Friends."
+"It's radical Islam."

 NAS PENSACOLA GUNMAN 'JUST SHOT THROUGH THE DOOR' DURING RAMPAGE, SURVIVOR SAYS